 You are investing a large amount of money, and this investment will be what you have to look back on years to come.
 Your photographer knows how long they need to creatively capture the events.
 Work with them to arrange to get the time they need to bring you the wedding pictures ideas of your dreams.

 A good photographer can make magic happen just about anywhere

 Any tips for locations, backgrounds, and places that would result in best wedding photos?

 The best locations sometimes are often the least expected!
 We love it when our clients think outside the box.
 We did an engagement session once inside a Home Depot because our couple was very into home improvement projects!
 A good photographer can make magic happen just about anywhere.
 We always love that light an hour or so before the sun sets, this is always ideal.
 Lightly shaded areas are always preferred to direct sunlight.
 And if it rains on your wedding day, don’t despair, rainy day wedding photos can be gorgeous given the right lighting and a bit of creativity!

 For those on a tight budget, which photography services are a must have vs. nice to have?

 We offer Photography, Video, and Photo Booth services.
 I always say the photography is the key place to invest when budgets are a little tighter.
 In today's digital age, there is still no substitute for that feeling as you sit together and hold your wedding album in your hands and turn those pages reliving every special moment.
 This album will be shared with your children, your grandchildren.
-In the end, the photos and the memories are all that’s left when the day is done.
-Splurge on your photos.
+In the end, the unique wedding photos and the memories are all that’s left when the day is done.
+Splurge on your wedding photos.